EcolibriumNYC/.github/profile/README.md

   2. LES Solar Map: A map estimating building solar potential across NYC's Lower East Side (LES).
   3. Thermal Camera: A portable handheld thermal cam for building envelope audits and thermographic studies.

-Organization README.
-We can put tooling and prefered educational resources here.

-## Resources

 **Collaboration with Git**

 We collaborate and share patches via GitHub pull requests.
 If you are new to Git workflows, review the [Odin Project Git Basics Guide](https://www.theodinproject.com/lessons/foundations-setting-up-git).